tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 This binding ensures that the attested key is the one used in the TLS handshake and provides freshness guarantees through the nonces.

-# Use of Remote Attestation Credentials in the TLS Handshake
+# Use of Attestation in the TLS Handshake

 For both the passport model (described in section 5.1 of {{RFC9334}}) and background check model (described in Section 5.2 of {{RFC9334}}) the following